Sultan Ahmed bin Sulayem: Business career

 Bin Sulayem worked as a customs officer at Dubai's port after graduating from college in the late 1970s.
 He was appointed by Mohammed bin Rashid Al Maktoum to be chairman of the Jebel Ali Free Zone (JAFZA) in 1985.
-He oversaw its rapid expansion, with JAFZA growing from hosting 19 companies in the mid-1980s to roughly 7500 as of 2020.
+He oversaw its rapid expansion, with JAFZA growing from hosting 19 companies in the mid-1980s to roughly 7,500 as of 2020.

 Bin Sulayem was made DP World chairman in 2007 and was appointed group chairman and CEO in February 2016.
-Following the acquisition of British port operator Peninsular & Oriental Steam Navigation for $6.9 billion, DP World became the world’s third biggest port operator in 2010.
+Following the acquisition of British port operator Peninsular & Oriental Steam Navigation for $6.9 billion, DP World became the world's third biggest port operator in 2010.

-Bin Sulayem led DP World's property development subsidiary Nakheel until 2010, becoming a board member in 2020.
-The company was behind the construction of man-made islands in Dubai.
-He helped establish and headed the DP World subsidiary private equity fund Istithmar World.
+Bin Sulayem led DP World's property development subsidiary Nakheel Properties until 2010, becoming a board member in 2020.
+The company was behind the construction of Palm Islands, the man-made islands in Dubai.